Horizontal and Vertical Boarding

 Vertical Boarding is when a boarding house caters for students from different year groups.

 - Older students support younger students and can become friends and mentors.

 - Younger students can learn from older students.

 - Boarding staff can closely monitor how a student develops academically and personally throughout their years in the house.

-- It can restrict the number of friends a student can have of their own year group.
+- It can restrict the number of friends a student can have from their own year group.

 - The boarding house needs facilities to cater for a variety of ages.

-For more advice on which boarding style & school will best suit your child talk to our Placement team who will discuss all the pro's & cons.
+For more advice on which boarding style and school will best suit your child, talk to our Admissions team who will discuss all the pros and cons.

 This article appears in the following categories Boarding School Life, FAQs & Resources, School Admissions